thegedge/personal-site/_posts/me/2008-05-15-summer-work.md

 title: Summer Work
 category: me
 tags: [research]
+description: Some thoughts on upcoming research into stitching panoramas
 ---

 Well my research job started last week and I'm looking forward to some results, although they won't